Financial Fixed Odds

 There is also the added benefit of reducing your risks by using different trading formats to hedge eg opening a spread bet but using a fixed-odds bet to cover extreme movements.

-Where can I find Free Fixed-Odds Demo Account?
+Where Can I Find Free Fixed-Odds Demo Account?

-If you are looking for a free Practice Account / Test Account where you can trial financial fixed-odds, including Indices markets like FTSE 100, UK and US Shares, Gold etc then you can you can always try: The above currently offers a free demo account.
+If you are looking for a free Practice Account / Test Account where you can trial financial fixed-odds, including Indices markets like FTSE 100, UK and US Shares, Gold etc then you can you can always try:

 The above comments do not constitute investment advice.
 The author(s), Clean Financial and any company mentioned do not accept any responsibility for any use that may be made of them.